MathItYT/manim-studio/README.md

 ## Manim Studio Client
 We removed the Manim Studio Client as an standalone application because anti-virus programs detected it as a virus.
 You can still use it by installing Manim Studio with `pip` and running `manim-studio -C` in the command line.

+## Contributing
+If you want to contribute to Manim Studio, you can do it by forking the repository and making a pull request.
+You can also contribute by reporting bugs or suggesting new features.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.